 - By-the-Book Cop

-- On that topic, when the show is in the Deep South, the officers shown are diverse in both gender and ethnicity, in fairly good shape, and well spoken (with perhaps a hint of a drawl to give away a locale).
+- Deep South: Averted.
+The show is somewhat famous for the shirtless, toothless morons, but they're seen all over the country.
+It isn't just hillbillies folks, trailer trash is nationwide.
+When the show is in the Deep South, the officers shown are diverse in both gender and ethnicity, in fairly good shape, and well spoken (with perhaps a hint of a drawl to give away a locale).
 It's a far cry from most Hollywood portrayals of southern law enforcement.

 - Early-Installment Weirdness: The first season included scenes of the police officers off duty at home with their families.